CLSherrod/clsherrod.github.io/_pages/work/whodefinesyou.md

 ## Why It Ended

-After thirty years, I chose to close this chapter and focus on only my projects.
+After twenty-three years, I chose to close this chapter and focus on only my projects.

 Not because the work disappeared—but because my focus changed.